Skip to content

 Different urban planning authorities offer different requirements and provisions for parking area design, including many that ensure environmental stewardship and sustainability.
 Your rooftop parking lot should integrate with these requirements.
 Consulting the building code of the state and city you design for can help you understand the standards your parking lot should follow.

-Spatial Needs of Automobiles and Drivers
+Spatial Needs of Vehicles and Drivers

-The parking lot should meet the spatial needs of the vehicles that visitors will park on it.
 Here are four spatial requirements your design should meet:

 • Optimum parking geometry: Your parking bay should provide enough parking space for each vehicle.
 Parking bays should be properly spaced, and the parking lot should have an accurate turning radius for easy traffic flow.
 The height, size, and width of the vehicles you’re designing for will determine your parking geometry.